-Though HMRLF began collecting LFG for use in generating electricity at the HMRLF well prior to the 1996 promulgation of the NSPS, the City of Winston-Salem has subsequently sold all "mining" rights to all LFG produced in the active areas of HMRLF to Salem Energy Systems (SES) through an agreement known as the "Amended and Restated Landfill Gas Extraction Rights License Agreement", most recently executed on May 15, 2007.
+Though HMRLF began collecting LFG for use in generating electricity at the HMRLF well prior to the 1996 promulgation of the EG 40 CFR Part 60 Subpart Cf and NSPS under 40 CFR 60, Subpart WWW, the City of Winston-Salem subsequently sold all "mining" rights to all LFG produced in the active areas of HMRLF to Salem Energy Systems (SES) through an agreement known as the "Amended and Restated Landfill Gas Extraction Rights License Agreement", most recently executed on May 15, 2007.
 Pursuant to this Agreement, SES owns, operates, and maintains the CCS and all related equipment at the HMRLF.
 The Agreement also leases a parcel of land on the HMRLF site to SES on which it operates, from the City of Winston-Salem.
 From this leased parcel, SES is contractually bound to cooperate with HMRLF to achieve regulatory compliance, which it achieves by either combusting the LFG conveyed to its site in a combustion turbine to generate electricity, or destroying it in a utility flare.
-As defined by the Agreement, SES must accept LFG from all landfill areas including the Closed (unlined) and Expansion ("Lateral" & "Piggyback") areas of the "Existing" landfill, and all three (3) phases of the active expansions permitted in 00913-TV-1 in 1999, defined in the Agreement as the "Expanded Landfill".
+As defined by the Agreement, SES must accept LFG from all landfill areas including the Closed (unlined) and Expansion ("Lateral" & "Piggyback") areas of the "Existing" landfill, and all three (3) phases of the active expansions permitted in 00913-TV-1 in 1998, defined in the Agreement as the "Expanded Landfill".

-SES achieves regulatory compliance on behalf of HMRLF by combusting LFG in a gas-to-energy turbine, or a utility flare.
-The SES utility flare and its turbine are permitted separately from HMRLF in Forsyth County under synthetic minor permit 00884R9.
+SES HMRLF achieves regulatory compliance by conveying all collected LFG to the SES site, where it is treated and combusted in a gas-to-energy turbine or a utility flare.
+The SES utility flare and its turbine are permitted separately from HMRLF in Forsyth County under synthetic minor permit 00884R10.
 The combustion turbine is the main method SES uses to destroy incoming LFG.
 Whenever there is insufficient LFG volume to run the turbine for efficient generation of electrical power, SES may choose to supplement combustion with natural gas or #2 fuel oil.
 However, when LFG production drops to the point where it is inefficient or unprofitable to run the turbine altogether (as in winter months), SES may choose to flare off all incoming LFG.
-Either method is satisfactory assurance to this Office that, through this Agreement, HMRLF will maintain continued compliance to the Subpart WWW NSPS.
+Either method is satisfactory assurance to this Office that, through this Agreement, HMRLF will maintain continued compliance to the new EG implemented in the federal plan at 40 CFR 62, Subpart OOO.

-6.2.1.2.3 Alternative Compliance Scenarios
+6.2.1.10 Alternative Compliance Scenarios

-HMRLF is permitted for two alternative operating scenarios for handling LFG under the NSPS:
+HMRLF is permitted for two alternative operating scenarios for handling LFG under the EG: